The gluten-free birthday cake challenge

 Chef Janet Rörschåch’s blog suggested a beautiful angel-light cake made from eggs and ground nuts, decorated with vanilla-infused fruit and boozy whipped cream.

-I couldn’t find the nectarines Janet asked for.
-So I settled for mangoes, because I had some.
-I also had a vanilla bean in my spice drawer, a gift from Christmas past, stored tightly in a glass tube.
+I settled for mangoes, because I had some.
+I also had a vanilla bean in my spice drawer, a gift from Christmas past, stored in a glass tube.
 The fruit in its light vanilla syrup tasted wonderful and it cooked up in a flash.

 I flavored my whipped cream with a splash from a long-forgotten bottle of Crème de Cacao.
 Janet used Frangelico, which would have gone better with the nuts in the cake.
-But after tasting what I had on hand, I went with the cacao.
-Mm-Mm good!
+But the cacao was Mm-Mm good!

 Janet said to get everything ready before you begin the sugaring process.
-Vinny always says to Get ready-Get set before you Go!
 So I began at the beginning, toasting and skinning the nuts.
 After 10 minutes in the oven, I wrapped them in terry towel and began rubbing.
 Nuts!
-Half an hour later I was still trying to get the last bits of papery skin to peel off.
-Next time, I won’t be so picky.
+Half an hour later I was still trying to get the last bits of papery skin off.
+Next time, I’ll buy the skinned nuts.

-Janet called for a pot of ice water close to the stove.
-But I could find no use for it in her instructions.
-I had to call up her post on my computer, where I learned the ice water is for first aid.
-Yikes.
-Hot sugar burns like %&*$#!!!
+Janet called for a pot of ice water close to the stove, as a safety precaution.
+Yikes. she says hot sugar burns like %&*$#!!!
 This is NO job for a kid.
 It’s no job for an amateur cook, either.
-More time lost, but I was now committed.
+But by now, I was now committed.